 How to Define Project Scope: Best Practices for IT Outsourcing Partnerships

-The pandemic-propelled growth of online consumption proved that technologies are businesses’ lifeblood.
-Successful IT projects generate extra revenue and reduce operations costs.
+The pandemic-propelled growth of online consumption and digital products proved that technologies are the lifeblood of business.
+Successful IT initiatives generate extra revenue and reduce operations costs.
 They take you to competitive markets and help you go through the crisis.

-But IT projects also overrun projected costs and timelines.
+But there is a flip side to this story: even the most market-demanded IT projects may fail due to overrun costs and timelines.
 According to McKinsey, only one in 200 IT projects delivers results on time and within budget.
-Indeed, you’d want to avoid the fate of those 199.
+Indeed, you would want to avoid the fate of those 199.
+One of the ways to do so is to define a detailed project scope.

 What is a Project Scope?

-Project scope is a detailed outline of all activities, resources, and deliverables required to complete a project.
-Project scope depicts what the project entails but even more so what it does not cover.
+Project scope is a detailed outline of all tasks, resources, and deliverables required to complete a project.
+While describing everything the project has, the scope serves an even more important role: to clarify what activities are excluded.

-According to PMI, the scope should also include:
+According to PMI, the scope should cover the following aspects:

 Critical Elements of a Project Scope